docker/compose/docs/compose-file.md

       file: common.yml
       service: webapp

-The `service` the name of the service being extended, for example `web` or `database`.
+The `service` is the name of the service being extended, for example `web` or `database`.
 The `file` is the location of a Compose configuration file defining that service.

-If you omit the `file` Compose looks for the service configuration in the current file.
+If you omit the `file` key Compose looks for the service configuration in the current file.
 The `file` value can be an absolute or relative path.
 If you specify a relative path, Compose treats it as relative to the location of the current file.